One of the most compelling characteristics of Bradford on Avon is its unique location on the edge of the Cotswolds facing the River Avon.

 The History of Bradford on Avon

-Bradford on Avon’s staple industry for six centuries was wool and weaving, starting in the 14th century.
+Bradford on Avon’s staple industries for six centuries was wool and weaving, starting in the 14th century.
 The mechanisation of the wool industry in the late 18th century saw the construction of the great mills that still dominate the town’s architecture, along with the rows – or ‘ranks’ – of weavers’ cottages lining the hillsides and streets, punctuated by the grand houses of wealthy clothiers.

 Parking in Bradford on Avon